svydovets-bobocode/bibernate/README.md

   session.delete(personsFromDb);

-  session.commitTransaction(); // Commit the transaction (this will execute the actions in the Action Queue) } catch (Exception ex) {
+  session.commit(); // Commit the transaction (this will execute the actions in the Action Queue) } catch (Exception ex) {
-  session.rollbackTransaction(); // Rollback the transaction in case of any errors }
+  session.rollback(); // Rollback the transaction in case of any errors }
 ```